thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 For external pre-shared keys, {{!RFC9258}} recommends that applications SHOULD provision separate PSKs for (D)TLS 1.3 and prior versions.
+Additional guidance for using external PSKs in TLS, including PSK entropy requirements and security properties, is provided by {{?RFC9257}}.

 Where possible, the importer interface defined in {{!RFC9258}} MUST be used for external PSKs.
 This ensures that external PSKs used in (D)TLS 1.3